All Episodes

 Yeah, the manager.

-He said to me, Hey, yo, Stan, man, um, I need to talk to you about a payment arrangement.
+He said to me, Hey, yo, Stan, man, I need to talk to you about a payment arrangement.

-I'm like, payment arrangement?
+I'm like, a payment arrangement?

 What you talking about?

-What the fuck are you talking about?
+I said, in pink, the fuck you talking about?

-He said, Man, like the females.
+He said, man, like the females.

-I told him, No, dog, I don't want that nasty shit.
+I told him, no, dog, I don't want that nasty shit.

 I got a woman home.